 Using existing Google fonts

-To activate a font so you can use it in your Foleon, select the font and click on the button ‘Activate font’.
+To activate a font, select it and click on the button ‘Activate font’.

 Getting a custom font

 Fonts are available all over the internet.
-There are paid fonts available, and free fonts.
-Usually the free fonts can cause some problems in the editor since the files are not of a high enough quality.
-So when you’re experiencing issues with a free font, this could be the cause of that.
+There are both free and paid fonts available.
+Usually, free fonts can cause some problems in the editor since the files don’t have a very high quality.

 The Google fonts from https://fonts.google.com/ will most likely be accepted by the editor and won’t cause any problems.